roadrunner-server/docs/intro/compatibility.md

 This section provides information about upgrading your RoadRunner configuration to the latest version.

-For the upcoming release, see [v3 Migration](v3-migration.md).
-It covers the v5-to-v6 plugin changes, beta limitations, and development-only features.
+For RoadRunner v3, see [v3 Migration](v3-migration.md).
+It covers the v5-to-v6 plugin changes, upgrade checks, and known limits.
 The configuration format remains `version: "3"`.

 ## Compatibility matrix